+91-8800481100 neelam@ivfconceptions.com

 See below the top 8 criteria for selecting an egg donor for the IVF process.

 Many times, the intended parents are perplexed by how I choose an egg donor.
-Well, keep in mind the below factors:
+Well, keep in mind the following factors:

 Once you decide you’re ready to pursue IVF, one of the first things you want to do is decide whether you’d rather use fresh or frozen eggs.
 There are pros and cons to both and any egg banking facility can provide information about the criteria to select eggs.

 With fresh eggs, you’re going to be more limited in your selection of egg donors because you’ll have to select someone who has a cycle synced up with yours.
-But if you’re wanting a larger number of eggs for a larger potential family, fresh eggs may be a better option.
+But if you want a larger number of eggs for a larger potential family, fresh eggs may be a better option.

 Frozen eggs usually mean fewer viable embryos and thus less likelihood of a multiple-birth pregnancy.
 But frozen eggs offer greater selection among egg donors, lower cost, and a better chance that you will have a successful implantation.

 To able to have a successful pregnancy through the IVF procedure, you might need to repeat your embryo transfers.
-To have high-quality good grade embryos is a primary aim of IVF with an egg donor, so that, multiple embryos transfer can be done, just in case needed.
+To have high-quality good-grade embryos is a primary aim of IVF with an egg donor, so that, multiple embryo transfers can be done, just in case needed.

 2. Known vs. Anonymous Egg Donor